adjtomo/pyatoa/pyatoa/docs/intro.rst

 To ensure an inversion stays on the rails, Pyatoa includes a custom data structure for data access and storage, as well as internal fault tolerance and sanity checks throughout.
-Detailed logging is meant to ensure that Pyatoa is not a black-box.
+Detailed logging is meant to ensure that Pyatoa is not a black box.

 Outside the standard routines, Pyatoa also includes a measurement aggregation tool to simplify bulk measurement assessement, while a series of plotting